-The Equality Act doesn't specifically state that Gypsies/Travellers belong to a distinct racial or ethnic group.
+The Equality Act doesn't specifically state that Gypsies and Travellers belong to a distinct racial or ethnic group.
 However, judges in England have decided that Irish Travellers and Romany Gypsies are distinct ethnic groups.
 These decisions aren't legally binding in Scotland, because the Scottish court system is separate, but Scottish sheriffs are likely to agree with the English decision.

 This means that if you are a Romany Gypsy or Irish Traveller and you feel that you have been treated unfavourably because of your travelling lifestyle, you may be able to take action against them using the Equality Act.

-An employment tribunal judgment in 2008 determined that Scottish Gypsies/Travellers are a distinct ethnic group, and therefore protected by the Equality Act.
-This means that if you are a Scottish Gypsy/Traveller and you feel that you have been treated unfavourably because of your travelling lifestyle, you may be able to take action against using the Equality Act.
+An employment tribunal judgment in 2008 determined that Scottish Gypsies and Travellers are a distinct ethnic group, and therefore protected by the Equality Act.
+This means that if you are a Scottish Gypsy or Traveller and you feel that you have been treated unfavourably because of your travelling lifestyle, you may be able to take action against using the Equality Act.
 You can find out more about this below.

 You can use these facts to back up your case when complaining to a service provider such as the council or a site owner about discrimination - the page on taking action against racial discrimination has advice on how to do this.
 Contact the Equality and Human Rights Commission (EHRC) for further help and advice.